ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_style_guide.md

 end
 ```

-* Don't put parenthesis around conditionals; they aren't necessary in Lua.
+* Only put parenthesis around complicated conditionals to keep your sanity, otherwise they aren't necessary in Lua.
 * Use double quotes for string literals (e.g. `local myMessage = "Here's a message"`)

 ## Comments

 Use block comments for documenting larger elements:
 * Use a block comment at the top of files to describe their purpose.
 * Use a block comment before functions or objects to describe their intent.